 Please do pass on this information to any colleagues and friends who might be interested as the Award is open to all EAP practitioners and researchers worldwide.

-The winning writer will be awarded the sum of £250 and a guaranteed presenter’s place at a BALEAP event.
+The winning writer will be awarded the sum of £250 and a guaranteed presenter’s place and free ticket at a BALEAP event.

 If you have any questions about the award or application process, please contact John Wrigglesworth at email@example.com

 The winner of the 2017 BALEAP Master’s Dissertation Award is Anna Murawska.
 The dissertation is available here.